stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

 {% endhighlight %}
 It calls `$request->getParsedBody()`, and if it’s empty, we’ll throw.
 That’s it!
 This pattern is going to become very familiar.

 Throwing in a middleware will kick the request out to your error handler.
 That way we can cut the request short at any step if we don’t want to continue for whatever reason.
-Super handy.

 After setting that class up, we’ll need to register it with expressive in `dependencies.global.php`